gitGNU/gnu_kenozooid/doc/hacking/us.rst

 Copy Dive Data
 ^^^^^^^^^^^^^^
-The diver adds a dive by copying dive computer data to dive logbook.
+The diver copies dive from dive data backup or dive logbook to another dive logbook.

-The dive data is extracted from dive computer data (i.e. dive duration, maximum depth, temperature, profile data) and some is provided by diver (i.e. buddy).
-See :ref:`hk-us-adddive` for list of dive data.

 List Dives
 ^^^^^^^^^^